GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2LS-DRTutorial/ex1_f2ls_JHHK_api.rst

    :alt: Raw HK science image

-To run the reduction, call ``Reduce`` class on the science list.
+To run the reduction, call the ``Reduce`` class on the science list.
 The calibrations will be automatically associated.
 It is recommended to run the reduction in interactive mode to allow inspection of and control over the critical steps.